alexander474/Enterprise_programming_exam/README.md

 Run "LocalApplicationRunner" and it will run on localhost:8080

-- Login
 - Administrator
   - Email: admin@admin.com
   - Password: a
 - User
   - Email: foo@bar.com
   - Password: a

 ### Testing